safeblock-dev/envgen/README.md

 ## Frequently Asked Questions

-### How to Add a Custom Template?
+### How to add your own template?

 Create a template file with `.tmpl` or `.tpl` extension.
-Use Go templates syntax and available context functions.
-Example of a simple template:
+Use Go templates syntax and available functions from context.
+Simple template example:

 ```go
 // File: custom.tmpl